This is a question we must all ask ourselves from time to time, and this is the page where I'm recording my answers.

 I started by putting a lot of work into the lessons that I gave, though.
 Occasionally building on examples created by earlier leaders, I carefully wrote out my thoughts on basic HTML, CSS, and JavaScript, Python, SQLite, Express, MongoDB, React, Vue, Flutter, and the fossil record of computer science, eventually hammering out a little over 30,000 words (about the same length as Ernest Hemingway’s The Old Man and the Sea) - plus about 2,500 more for the guide to hackathons that I wrote when we organized a hackathon.
 The format of these lessons is typically a fairly basic, gentle introduction, but I enjoyed using language to illuminate and sometimes re-derive the things that programmers take for granted in the technology stacks we use.

-srcML is a well-known research project that aims to generate abstract syntax tree markup for code; it labels syntactic entities like classes, functions, and statements with XML in a uniform style across multiple languages.
-Its core is a C/C++ library, libsrcml, which contains a parser and a lot of utility functions for managing "units" (XML files) and "archives" (XML files that correspond to multiple source code files).
+srcML is a well-known research project that aims to generate abstract syntax tree markup for code: it labels syntactic entities like classes, functions, and statements with XML in a uniform style across multiple languages.
+Its core is a C/C++ library, libsrcml, which contains a parser and a lot of utility functions for managing “units” (XML files) and “archives” (XML files that correspond to multiple source code files).
 A Python wrapper for the library already exists, which loads and calls compiled code using the ctypes module.
 I was tasked with bringing libsrcml to the JavaScript ecosystem by compiling it to WebAssembly and writing an idiomatic and object-oriented wrapper around it.
 This project required thinking across a wide range of levels of abstraction, from low-level C-style memory management to JSDoc types.

-Although libsrcml is written with C++, its interface consists of standalone C functions that operate on pointers to opaque structs.
-This is very different from the typical JavaScript library, where nested, transparent objects and first-class functions are ubiquitous; this gap had to be bridged with a very different design, where units and archives went from being opaque pointers to being the dynamic objects that provide access to the original library's functionality.
+Although libsrcml is written with C++, its programmatic API consists of standalone C functions that operate on pointers to opaque structs.
+This is very different from the typical JavaScript library, where nested, transparent objects and first-class functions are ubiquitous; this gap had to be bridged with a very different design, where units and archives went from being opaque pointers to being dynamic objects that provide access to the original library’s functionality.

-The build process also posed some challenges; although it is the industry standard and the most feature-complete C/C++ to WASM compiler I could find, Emscripten was inconsistent about outputting CJS vs. ES modules, and leveraged tricks with dynamic imports that bundlers like Vite struggled to understand.
-I ended up using Docker to provide a portable environment for deterministically compiling libsrcml into WASM and carefully patching the emitted JavaScript "glue code."
+The build process also posed some challenges; although it is the industry standard and the most feature-complete C/C++ to WASM compiler I could find, I discovered that Emscripten was inconsistent about outputting CJS vs. ES modules, and leveraged tricks with dynamic imports that bundlers like Vite struggled to understand.
+I ended up using Docker to provide a portable environment for deterministically compiling libsrcml into WASM and carefully patching the emitted JavaScript “glue code.”

 This is a simple web app for organizing research papers that I created while I was a research assistant in a distributed algorithms lab.
 I mean, it was simple, but I kept adding features to it.